drmacsika/fastapi-async-blog/README.md

 # ASYNC FASTAPI BLOG

-This is a set of asynchronous production-ready endpoints tested and built for blogs and portfolio websites.
+A set of production-ready asynchronous endpoints tested and built for blogs and portfolio websites.

 ## Table of Contents:
 - [Screenshots](#screenshots)